On This Page

 These are generally groups of specialists that are required to provide guidance and advice for very specific activities.
 These may include an advisory board on how to market and promote the activities of UTS:C3 or assistance on the best way to engage with the industry globally.
 Organisations that have an interest in participating are welcome to join a range of advisory roles that arise from time to time and vary in duration from one-off workshops to ongoing advisory roles.
 These will be advertised on the C3 website, are non-executive roles, and most often unremunerated.

-If any of the above options interest you or your company, contact Dr Brenton Hamdorf, C3 Industry Engagement Manager.
+If any of the above options interest you or your company, contact Dr Pavlina Naydenova for C3 industry engagement enquiries.